On the Convergence of Continuous Constrained Optimization for Structure Learning: Experiments

 \subsection{Different Optimization Algorithms for Handling Ill-Conditioning}

-The previous experiments demonstrate that ALM behaves similarly to QPM that requires bringing the penalty coefficient to infinity, which is known to cause numerical difficulties and ill-conditioning issues on the objective landscape \citep[p.
-505]{Nocedal2006numerical}.
-Here we experiment with different optimization algorithms for solving the QPM subproblems of NOTEARS, to investigate which of them handle ill-conditioning better.
-The optimization algorithms include gradient descent with momentum \citep{Qian1999momentum}, Adam \citep{Kingma2014adam} and L-BFGS \citep{Byrd2003lbfgs}.
-Note that gradient descent with momentum often terminates earlier because of numerical difficulties, so we report its results right before termination.
+The previous experiments demonstrate that ALM behaves similarly to QPM that requires bringing the penalty coefficient to infinity in order to converge to a DAG solution, which is known to cause numerical difficulties and ill-conditioning issues on the objective landscape \citep{Bertsekas1999nonlinear,Nocedal2006numerical}.
+Here we experiment with different optimization algorithms for solving the QPM subproblems of NOTEARS and NOTEARS-MLP-L1, to investigate which of them handle ill-conditioning better and produce a better solution in practice.
+The optimization algorithms include gradient descent with momentum \citep{Qian1999momentum}, Nesterov accelerated gradient (NAG) \citep{Nesterov1983method}, Adam \citep{Kingma2014adam} and L-BFGS \citep{Byrd2003lbfgs}; see Appendix \ref{sec:supp_exp_details} for the implementation details.
+Note that gradient descent with momentum and NAG often terminate earlier because of numerical difficulties, so we report its results right before termination.

-In Figure \ref{fig:optimizer_optz_process} we visualize the optimization process on the 100-node graphs.
-One first observes that momentum terminates when the coefficient $\rho_k$ reaches $10^7$, indicating that it fails to handle ill-conditioning in most cases.
-Notice that L-BFGS is more stable than Adam for large $\rho_k$, thus returning solutions with lower objective value $\f(B_k)$ and SHD.
-Similar observations are also made for the overall structure learning performance, as depicted in Figure \ref{fig:optimizer_results} with graph sizes $d\in\{10, 20, 50, 100\}$.
-NOTEARS with L-BFGS performs the best across nearly all metrics, followed by Adam.
-Gradient descent with momentum gives rise to much higher SHD and SID, especially on large graphs.
-As compared to first-order gradient descent method, this demonstrates that second-order method such as L-BFGS handles ill-conditioning better by incorporating curvature information through approximations of the Hessian matrix, which is consistent with the optimization literature \citep{Bertsekas1999nonlinear}.
-The Adam algorithm, on the other hand, lies in the middle as it employs diagonal rescaling on the parameter space by maintaining running averages of past gradients \citep{Bottou2018optimization}.
+Due to the space limit, the optimization processes of NOTEARS and NOTEARS-MLP-L1 on the $100$-node ER1 graphs are visualized in Figure \ref{fig:optimizer_optz_process} in Appendix \ref{sec:supp_exp_results}.
+One first observes that momentum and NAG terminate when the coefficient $\rho_k$ reaches $10^7$ and $10^6$, respectively, in the linear case, and reaches $10^9$ and $10^8$, respectively, in the nonlinear case, indicating that they fail to handle ill-conditioning in these settings.
+In the linear case, L-BFGS is more stable than Adam for large $\rho_k$, thus returning a solution with a lower objective value $f(\theta_k)$ and SHD.
+The opposite is observed in the nonlinear case where Adam has consistently lower $f(\theta_k)$ and SHD than L-BFGS.
+Similar observations are also made for the overall structure learning performance on ER1 and SF4 graphs, as depicted in Figures \ref{fig:optimizer_results_1} and \ref{fig:optimizer_results_2} in Appendix \ref{sec:supp_exp_results}, with graph sizes $d\in\{10, 20, 50, 100\}$.
+In the linear case, L-BFGS performs the best across most settings, while the performance of Adam is slightly better than L-BFGS in the nonlinear case.
+Gradient descent with momentum and NAG give rise to much higher SHD and SID, especially on large graphs.